wjalal/wjalal.github.io/_projects/emchat.md

 importance: 3
 category: work
 ---
 EmergencyChat is a simple web chat and file-sharing platform for both mobile and desktop.
 It was developed to get around the government-enforced internet outage in Bangladesh during the crisis of July-August 2024.

+A few days into the blackout

 ## Live Demo
 Check out [EmergencyChat : emchat.wjalal.xyz](https://emchat.wjalal.xyz)